 Home to many big cats

-The lion cubs will temporarily live at our FELIDA Big Cat Centre, which is located in the Dutch town of Nijeberkoop.
-By taking over the project in 2014, we also assumed responsibility for the 26 big cats that were already housed there at the time.
-As FELIDA was primarily intended to serve as a transit and rehabilitation centre, we moved most of the wild animals to our Big Cat Sanctuary LIONSROCK in South Africa.
-Six other tigers, including the two young tigers we rescued from Syria, live in the Dutch big cat centre.
+The lion cubs will temporarily live at our FELIDA Big Cat Sanctuary, which is located in the Dutch town of Nijeberkoop.
+By taking over the project in 2014, we also assumed responsibility for the big cats that were already housed there at the time.
+As FELIDA was primarily intended to serve as a transit and rehabilitation sanctuary, we moved most of the wild animals to our Big Cat Sanctuary LIONSROCK in South Africa.
+Six other tigers, including the two young tigers we rescued from Syria, live in the Dutch Big Cat Sanctuary.
 Most of them are too old or weak to be transferred.
 In the future, we plan to relocate the facility so that even more big cats can be rescued from poor keeping conditions and placed into large close-to-nature enclosures.